Nature Made vs Centrum men’s 50+: What science shows

 • Contain meaningful amounts of magnesium and zinc, but little or no iron unless your clinician recommends it

 If you are choosing between Nature Made Men’s Multivitamin 50+ and Centrum Men 50+, compare the Supplement Facts panels side by side.
-Look at vitamin D, B12, magnesium, zinc, and whether you want extras like lycopene or higher vitamin K. Also check for third-party testing seals and whether the pill size and coating fit your swallowing comfort.
+If your question is how One A Day compares with Centrum, use the same approach: put One A Day Men’s 50+ next to Centrum Men 50+ and compare vitamin D, B12, magnesium, zinc, and vitamin K, plus any extras you care about such as lycopene.
+The same method applies when comparing products by year or version, because the label tells you what you are actually buying right now.
+Also check the serving size, because a “once daily” label can still mean more than one gummy or tablet depending on the product form.
+Finally, check for third-party testing seals and whether the pill size and coating fit your swallowing comfort.

 • Myth: “If I take a multivitamin, I don’t have to worry about my diet.”